ericag1985/GradientAngleFinder/README.md

 **This project requires JDK8.
 If you have a higher version, be sure to apply to proper JDK in the project structure.**

+You must have the react-native-cli to run this app.
+If you do not, run a `npm install -g react-native-cli` in your terminal to get it.

 ### To Run:
 * Clone repo
 * CD into repo folder